-Each of our PRC subsidiary and our affiliated consolidated entities are obligated to pay income tax in the PRC.
+Each of our PRC subsidiaries and our affiliated consolidated entities are obligated to pay income tax in the PRC.
 Prior to January 1, 2008, companies established in China were generally subject to state and local corporate income taxes, or EIT, at statutory rates of 30% and 3%, respectively.
 Pursuant to the income tax laws and rules then in effect, an enterprise qualified as a "New Technology Enterprise" was entitled to a preferential EIT rate of 15%, and was further entitled to a three-year EIT exemption for the first three years from the date of incorporation and a 50% reduction of its applicable EIT rates for the succeeding three years.
-In addition, an enterprise qualified as a "High and New Technology Enterprises," or HNTE, was entitled to a preferential EIT rate of 15%.
-Fenghuang On-line was qualified as a New Technology Enterprise under the then effective income tax laws and rules.
+In addition, an enterprise qualified as an HNTE was entitled to a preferential EIT rate of 15%.
+Fenghuang On-line was qualified as a New Technology Enterprise.

 On March 16, 2007, the National People's Congress of PRC enacted the Enterprise Income Tax Law, or the EIT Law, under which foreign investment enterprises and domestic companies would be subject to EIT at a uniform rate of 25% of taxable net income.
 There will be a five-year transition period for foreign invested enterprises, during which foreign invested enterprises are allowed to continue to enjoy their existing preferential tax treatments.
-Preferential tax treatments will continue to be granted to entities which conduct businesses in certain encouraged sectors and to entities otherwise classified as "Software Enterprises" and/or "High and New Technology Enterprise," or HNTE, irrespective of whether they are foreign invested enterprises or domestic companies.
+Preferential tax treatments will continue to be granted to entities which conduct businesses in certain encouraged sectors and to entities otherwise classified as "Software Enterprises" and/or HNTEs irrespective of whether they are foreign invested enterprises or domestic companies.
 The EIT Law became effective on January 1, 2008.

 In addition, the EIT Law provides grandfather treatment for enterprises which were qualified as "New Technology Enterprises" under the previous income tax laws and were established before March 16, 2007, if they continue to meet the criteria for New Technology Enterprises after January 1, 2008.
-The grandfather provision allows these enterprises continue to enjoy their unexpired tax holiday provided by the previous income tax laws and rules.
+The grandfather provision allows these enterprises to continue to enjoy their unexpired tax holiday provided by the previous income tax laws and rules.

-Under the previous income tax law and rules prior to January 1, 2008, Fenghuang On-line has been qualified as a New Technology Enterprise, could enjoy a favorable income tax rate of 15%, was exempted from income tax for three years beginning with its first year of operations and was entitled to a 50% tax reduction to 7.5% for the subsequent three years and then had an income tax rate of 15% thereafter.
-Fenghuang On-line continued to meet the criteria for New Technology Enterprise from 2008 to 2010, and it has also been qualified as HNTE under the EIT Law in 2008, and it can continue to enjoy its unexpired tax holidays.
-In 2011, Fenghuang On-line resubmitted applications for qualification as a HNTE, which were approved in October 2011.
-Therefore, Fenghuang On-line was entitled to tax exemption from 2006 to 2008, a 50% reduction of its applicable EIT rate to 7.5% from 2009 to 2011 and will be subject to a income tax rate of 15% for the years 2012 and 2013.
+Under the previous income tax laws and rules prior to January 1, 2008, Fenghuang On-line qualified as a New Technology Enterprise, could enjoy a favorable income tax rate of 15%, was exempted from income tax for three years beginning with its first year of operations, was entitled to a 50% tax reduction to 7.5% for the subsequent three years, and was subject to an income tax rate of 15% thereafter.
+Fenghuang On-line continued to meet the criteria for New Technology Enterprise from 2008 to 2010, and it has also been qualified as an HNTE under the EIT Law in 2008, and it can continue to enjoy its unexpired tax holidays.
+In 2011, Fenghuang On-line resubmitted applications for qualification as an HNTE, which were approved in October 2011.
+Therefore, Fenghuang On-line was entitled to a tax exemption from 2006 to 2008, a 50% reduction of its applicable EIT rate to 7.5% from 2009 to 2011 and an income tax rate of 15% for the years 2012 and 2013.